 Until that Lottery dream comes true, chances are you’re financing your horse habit with a job.
 In which case, some

-To celebrate Father’s Day today (18 June 2017), we take a light-hearted look at what our long-suffering dads have to
+To celebrate Father’s Day today, we take a light-hearted look at what our long-suffering dads have to put up with

 6. When everything needs replacing at the same time

 Why does your top of the range feed balancer and high shine shampoo run out at the same time as your noseband becomes unstitched and your horse needs a new set of shoes?
 You’ve considered setting up a Go Fund me page and you wonder if you can get housing benefits, which can be used on stables.
 There must be a cheaper hobby out there?

 7. When your yard friend moves

 You’re super happy for her that she’s found her dream career and is moving to Australia, but you’re also selfishly sad that she’s leaving you.
 Leisurely catch-ups while out hacking, the free rein to borrow her immaculate collection of brushes and that helping hand to get your horse in when you work late.
 You wonder if you too should sell up and move to the other side of the world…

 For all the latest equestrian news and reports, don’t miss Horse & Hound magazine, out every Thursday.